 1994 Poems: "To Helen" (Edgar Allan Poe) and "Helen" (H.D.)
 Prompt: The following two poems are about Helen of Troy.
 Renowned in the ancient world for her beauty, Helen was the wife of Menelaus, a Greek King.
 She was carried off to Troy by the Trojan prince Paris, and her abduction was the immediate cause of the Trojan War.
 Read the two poems carefully.
 Considering such elements as speaker, diction, imagery, form, and tone, write a well-organized essay in which you contrast the speakers' views of Helen.
-2000 Poems: Siren passage from the Odyssey (Homer) / "Siren Song" (Margaret Atwood) Prompt: The story of Odysseus' encounter with the Sirens and their enchanting but deadly song appears in Greek epic poetry in Homer's Odyssey.
-An English translation of
+2000 Poems: Siren passage from the Odyssey (Homer) / "Siren Song" (Margaret Atwood) Prompt: The story of Odysseus' encounter with the Sirens and their enchanting but

-Sirens and their enchanting but deadly song appears in Greek epic poetry in Homer's Odyssey.
+Prompt: The story of Odysseus' encounter with the Sirens and their enchanting but deadly song appears in Greek epic poetry in Homer's Odyssey.
 An English translation of the episode is reprinted in the left column below.
 Margaret Atwood's poem in the right column is a modern commentary on the classical story.
 Read both texts carefully.
 Then write an essay in which you compare the portrayals of the Sirens.
 Your analysis should include discussion of tone, point of view, and whatever poetic devices (diction, imagery, etc.) seem most appropriate.